 In the coming months, our open and transparent process will kick off by asking local residents and organizations to share ideas and suggest sites around the Bay Area that are vulnerable to the threats of climate change.
 This process will ask people in our local communities to suggest one or more sites where action and investment have the potential to enhance community resilience.

 10. How can I get involved?

 Community members: At the end of May, Resilient by Design will invite community members to participate in this unique challenge and help suggest local sites that are vulnerable to the threats of sea level rise, severe storms, flooding and earthquakes via an online submission page.
 The submission page will be hosted on Resilient by Design’s website and will accept site and project suggestions from interested community members through July 14, 2017.
 Both online and offline, community members will share their experiences, insights, priorities and dreams for local sites, so that Design Teams can better determine community priorities and be inspired to develop responsive plans.

-Design Teams: On May 31, 2017, Resilient by Design will issue a Request for Qualifications for teams of local and global thought-leaders, architects, engineers, public finance experts, educators, and ecologists to join forces and participate in an intensive and collaborative community-based research process.
+Design Teams: The Request for Qualifications is open for teams of local and global thought-leaders, architects, engineers, public finance experts, educators, and ecologists to join forces and participate in an intensive and collaborative community-based research process.
 In August 2017, jurors will select qualified and diverse Design Teams to join our communities in addressing our local challenges based on their knowledge and expertise to strengthen the capacity of local communities, and their ability to bridge the gap between scholarship and practical action.